jpetitto/jpetitto.github.io/_posts/2015-07-20-typedef-annotations.md

 setConversionUnit(34); // also allowed, but not an expected value
 {% endhighlight %}

 The Android team at Google [recently introduced](http://tools.android.com/tech-docs/support-annotations) a support library for annotations.
 Among the many included annotations is the new `@IntDef` annotation.
-Its purpose is to provide type safety for traditional `int` constants:
+Its purpose is to provide type safety for traditional integer constants:

 {% highlight java %}
 @IntDef({CELSIUS, FAHRENHEIT, KELVIN})